Treatment of Drinking Water

 NOTES: 1) more answers possible; 2) adjust the pre-set answers according to the local context; 3) do not read the answers; 4) only answers 3-7 (or possibly other pre-approved methods) can be counted as "effective water treatment methods" - others do not count.

-Calculate the indicator's value by dividing the number of households effectively treating their drinking water (i.e. using options 3-7) by the total number of respondents and multiplying the result by 100.
+Calculate the indicator's value by dividing the number of households effectively treating their drinking water (i.e. report using options 3-7 + have the required materials + are able to use them correctly) by the total number of respondents and multiplying the result by 100.

-2) "Let it stand and settle" and "pour it through a cloth" are very common practices which help to reduce the number of physical particles in the drinking water.
-However, they do not have any impact on reducing the prevalence of harmful bacteria and therefore in your data analysis cannot be considered as "effective water treatment methods".
+1) "Let it stand and settle" and "pour it through a cloth" are very common practices which help to reduce the number of physical particles in the drinking water.
+However, they do not make the water safer to drink and therefore in your data analysis cannot be considered as "effective water treatment methods".

-4) In some contexts, asking people to treat drinking water might not be necessary (e.g. if water from safe sources is used) or hard to achieve (due to ingrained habits; scarcity of firewood or disinfectants).
-Consider focusing this indicator (and related activity) on water drunk by children aged 6-59 months only (as they are most at risk of life-threatening waterborne diseases) and/ or on households which do not use drinking water from safe sources.
+3) In some contexts, asking people to treat drinking water might not be necessary (e.g. if water from safe sources is used).
+In such case, focus the indicator (and related project activity) only on households which do not use drinking water from safe sources.
+In other contexts, ensuring that people treat drinking water might be hard to achieve (due to ingrained habits; scarcity of firewood or disinfectants).
+In such case, focus the indicator (and related project activity) on water drunk by children aged 6-59 months only (as they are most at risk of life-threatening waterborne diseases).

 > knowledge of correct water treatment